 The Early Childhood Education and Assistance Program (ECEAP), funded by Washington state, and federally funded Head Start and Early Head Start are preschool programs for children of low-income families.
 ECEAP and Head Start allow low-income children to access highquality preschool programs.
 Programming is either part-day or full school day (seven hours).
 Working families are often left to piece together care, relying on other licensed child care facilities, or family, friends, or neighbors to accommodate unmet child care needs.
-10% With only 280 slots in the Inland Northwest Washington region, only 10% of the infants and toddlers who qualify for Early Head Start have a spot available to them.
-Key for Children Eligible vs ECEAP & Head Start Slots Available

-Children Eligible vs ECEAP & Head Start Slots Available
+10%\ With only 280 slots in the Inland Northwest only 10% of the infants and toddlers who qualify for Early Head Start have a spot available to them.
+Key for Children Eligible vs ECEAP & Head Start Slots Available 1:1 >3:1 2:1 No Capacity 3:1 Not Enough Data Children Eligible vs ECEAP & Head Start Slots Available

 COVID-19 IMPACT As a result of the pandemic, 17 percent of the child care programs in our state have temporarily closed their doors, many of them for good, representing a temporary loss of approximately 30,000 in licensed capacity.
-At a time when many families are returning to work, and when many K-12 schools are shifting away from inperson instruction, the supports and care they need now more than ever are in question. of ECEAP programs moved to a distance model in which educators met with children and families online or in socially distanced settings.
-In-person instruction was maintained for children with special needs. child care programs in the region received Coronavirus Aid, Relief, and Economic Security (CARES) Act funding in order to stay open.
+At a time when many families are returning to work, and when many K-12 schools are shifting away from inperson instruction, the supports and care they need now more than ever are in question.

+of ECEAP programs moved to a distance model in which educators met with children and families online or in socially distanced settings.
+In-person instruction was maintained for children with special needs. child care programs in the region received Coronavirus Aid, Relief, and Economic Security (CARES) Act funding in order to stay open. \Early Head Start can be delivered in a child care program or in a home visiting model.
+These data reflect Early Head Start delivered in child care programs only.
 HELP ME GROW: CONNECTING FAMILIES TO RESOURCES